swindsors/CodeDeploy/README.md

    - **Example:** If your EC2 instance has tag `Name = streamlit-server`, use:
      - Key: `Name`
      - Value: `streamlit-server`

-   **To find your EC2 instance tags:**
-   - Go to EC2 Console → Instances
-   - Select your instance
-   - Look at the "Tags" tab
-   - Use the exact Key and Value (case-sensitive)
 7. Deployment configuration: `CodeDeployDefault.AllAtOnce`
 8. Load balancer: Uncheck "Enable load balancing"